- WEDDING STATIONERY

 A) Yes once you have placed your order and completed the relevant template with your choice of wording, we will create a proof, which will be posted out to you, usually within 5 working days (may take longer if we need to order in bespoke items).
 We do not commence any work until you have checked your proof carefully and confirmed whether or not you require any changes to be made.
 If any changes to the wording are required, we will e-mail a proof in PDF format for you to check.

 Q) How much will the postage be for posting out my completed invitations to my guest's?

 A) Postal costs are now based not only on weight but thickness of an envelope and the overall size.
 It is always advisable to check with the Post Office before sending your invitations to ensure you have the correct postage.

-A) Many of our customers like peace of mind that their wedding stationery has been organised in advance, as it's another job that can be crossed off the list!
+A) Many of our customers like peace of mind that their stationery has been organised in advance, as it's another job that can be crossed off the list!
 We provide our customers with the option of ordering securely online with full payment by debit or credit card, which is required at the time of placing their order.
-Alternatively you can download our Order Form for completion and post back to Wicked Weddingz with a cheque for 50% of the total value of your order, with the balance payable prior to delivery. (see full details in the Handmade Wedding Stationery Section under Ordering Information).
+Alternatively you can place your order by e-mailing us at firstname.lastname@example.org, a deposit will be required, which equates to 50% of the total value of your order, the balance is then payable just prior to delivery/collection (see full details in the Handmade Wedding Stationery Section under Ordering Information).

 Q) Do you provide samples, as I would like to see a sample before I place my order?

-Q) How do I make payment for my wedding stationery?
+Q) How do I make payment for my stationery?